 Change location of OneDrive folder

-Many users of Windows use two separate drives on their computers – a main drive like an SSD to run the operating system and other programs, and a regular hard drive to store the bulk of their content.
+Many users of Windows use two separate drives on their computers – the main drive like an SSD to run the operating system and other programs, and a regular hard drive to store the bulk of their content.
 OneDrive, by default, stores files to the C:\User\<username>\OneDrive location.
 In any event of misfortune, a user can lose all the files if he has them stored on C drive.
-So, as a precautionary measure you can change the location of the files to wherever you want.
+So, as a precautionary measure, you can change the location of the files to wherever you want.